Privacy Policy and Informed Consent

 -

-No personal or identifying information is shared with employers without explicit written consent, except where disclosure is required by law or safeguarding concerns arise
+No personal or identifying information is shared with employers without explicit written consent, except where required by law or safeguarding

 -

-Any reporting or feedback provided to organisations is anonymised unless otherwise agreed in writing
+Any feedback or reporting provided to organisations is anonymised unless otherwise agreed

-Organisations are responsible for providing accessible environments and ensuring staff participation is voluntary.
+Participation in workplace services is voluntary.
+Organisations are responsible for providing accessible environments for staff.

-I use We Are Kiku, a secure, GDPR-compliant practice management system, for the storage and management of personal and administrative records.
+I use We Are Kiku, a secure, GDPR-compliant practice management system.

 We Are Kiku is used to: